Bananas are in the Musaceae

-Allergic reactions from eating bananas are thought to be caused by chitinase, which is a plant derived enzyme made by the plant and naturally acts as a defence against fungal attacks.
+Allergic reactions from eating bananas are thought to be mainly caused by chitinase, which is a plant derived enzyme made by the plant and naturally acts as a defence against fungal attacks.

 Mus a 4 is a thaumatin protein, this is made by plants to inhibit fungal growth.

 Banana allergy is most often seen in conjunction with allergies to other foods, either presenting as Pollen-Food Allergy Syndrome

 In Pollen-Food Allergy Syndrome the body mistakes the shape of a protein that it is already sensitive to (a plant pollen) to a similarly shaped protein in certain fruits, vegetables, spices, herbs and nuts.

 Latex Food Syndrome is caused by the body confusing the proteins it encounters in food to that of latex proteins to which it is already sensitised.

 if you react to multiple foods in the cross reactivity section.